Vasile Lupu: Reign

 Lupu had held a high office under Miron Barnovschi, and was subsequently selected Prince as a sign of indigenous boyars' reaction against Greek and Levantine competition.
 This was because Vasile Lupu had led a rebellion against Alexandru Iliaș and his foreign retinue, being led into exile by Moise Movilă (although he was backed by Prince Matei Basarab and the powerful Pasha of Silistra, Abaza Mehmed Pasha).
 Despite having led the rebellion against Greek influence, Lupu maintained strong ties to the Greeks and the Patriarchate of Constantinople.
 He pursued a Greek-Orthodox policy and sought to become the new Byzantine Emperor.

 His rule was marked by splendor and pomp.
-He was a builder of notable monuments (the unique Trei Ierarhi Monastery in Iaşi and the St. Paraskeva Church, Lviv, among others), a patron of culture and arts (introducing printing presses, founding the Academia Vasiliană upper school - that was to last, as the "Școala mare domnească", until 1821).
+He was a builder of notable monuments (the unique Trei Ierarhi Monastery in Iași and the St. Paraskeva Church, Lviv, among others), a patron of culture and arts founding the Academia Vasiliană).
 These acts also had negative effects, the tax burdens being increased to an intolerable level.

 After relations between the two Princes soured, Vasile Lupu spent much of his reign fighting the Wallachian Matei Basarab, trying to impose his son Ioan to the throne in Bucharest.
 His army was defeated twice in 1639 at Ojogeni and Nenișori and a third time, at Finta, in 1653.
 After this last battle, the Moldavian boyars rebelled and replaced him with the Wallachian favorite, Gheorghe Ștefan.
 Vasile Lupu went into exile and died while being kept in Turkish custody at Yedikule prison in Constantinople.

 Lupu built a strong alliance with hetman Bohdan Khmelnytsky, arranging the marriage of his own daughter Ruxandra Lupu to Khmelnytsky's son Tymofiy (Tymish), who went on to fight alongside Lupu at Finta.

 Vasile Lupu made alliances with Ottoman officials, in particular with former Grand Vizier Tabanıyassı Mehmed Pasha.
 Lupu's association with the latter relied on their common Albanian origin.

 Laws and reforms

-Vasile Lupu introduced the first codified printed law in Moldavia, the Carte Româneascǎ de învățătură ("Romanian book of learning", 1646, published in Iași), known as the Pravila lui Vasile Lupu ("Vasile Lupu's code").
+Vasile Lupu introduced the first codified printed law in Moldavia, the Carte Românească de învățătură ("Romanian book of learning", 1646, published in Iași), known as the Pravila lui Vasile Lupu ("Vasile Lupu's code").
 The document follows Byzantine tradition, being a translated review of customs and almost identical to its Wallachian contemporary equivalent.